-How to Find the Top Cryptocurrencies to Trade With the Coygo Screener
+Find Top Cryptocurrencies to Trade With Coygo Screener

 “What’s the best cryptocurrency to trade” is a very common question you’ll see come up on forums and chat groups.
 Every trader wants to know what the best coin or token is so they pick it up early and make a quick short-term profit trading.

 The Coygo Screener is a tool that allows digital asset traders to build powerful custom filters to search coins by price, market cap, short-term SMAs (simple moving averages), and a number of other helpful data points.
+You can think of it as a trader-focused alternative to CoinMarketCap.
 In this post I’ll be going over how you can use this tool to assist in finding the best cryptocurrencies to trade, with a focus on short-term (one week or less) swing trading and price movements.

 (Please note that as of writing Coygo is in a beta period and these screens might change).